johnsimcall/unifi-on-rhel/README.md

 #Objective
-Run Unifi Controller on Red Hat Enterpries Linux.
-Branched from jacobalberty and rednut.
+Run Unifi Controller in a Docker container on Red Hat Enterpries Linux.
+Inspiration from jacobalberty and rednut.

 ## Background
 I've been a long-time RHEL user, and recently became a Ubiquity (UBNT) customer.
 I purchased two UAP-AC-PRO to improve the WiFi situation at home.
 I deployed one unit upstairs, and the other unit in the basement to provide complete coverage.